UPDATED 11-27-19 | UPDATED 5-24-20

-This page is meant to describe IV rank and IV percentile in the simplest terms possible.
-I’ll also provide the script that can be added to ThinkorSwim so these indicators appear as a subgraph on all your charts (see end of this page).
+This page is meant to describe IV rank in the simplest terms possible.
+I’ll also provide the script that can be added to ThinkorSwim so the indicator appears as a subgraph on all your charts (see end of this page).

-In the simplest words I can use to describe, IV rank and IV percentile are a gauge of where current IV is compared with where it’s been.
+In the simplest words I can use to describe, IV rank is a gauge of where current IV is compared with where it’s been.
 To say it differently, the percentage shown on our charts is a reflection of current IV relative to its past IV.
 This is probably best demonstrated with an image.
 Check it out below and I’ll explain.

 Click to Enlarge.

-If the IV rank or IV percentile of SPY is at 11% today, that means over the past year IV has been lower than its current position only 11% of the time (or higher 89% of the time).
+If the IV rank of SPY is at 11% today, that means over the past year IV has been lower than its current position only 11% of the time (or higher 89% of the time).

 Why is this important?